ThoughtWorksInc/go-cookbook/README.md

 go::server will install and start an empty Go server.

-Before running chef-client with this recipe , ensure you have the following setting on your server else server start will fail
+Before running chef-client with this recipe , ensure you have the following setting on your ci-server else Go server start will fail

 $ hostname
 <server-hostname>